caz002/sp24-cse110-lab3/.github/ISSUE_TEMPLATE/custom.md

 ---
 name: Custom issue template
-about: Describe this issue template's purpose here.
+about: Describe the issue in the website.
 title: ''
 labels: ''
 assignees: ''